-Both Master Grid 5B and Master Grid 6B are prison only boxes.
-Master Grid 8B is a prison, short split, or probation permissible box.
+Both Master Box 5B and Master Box 6B are prison only boxes.
+Master Box 8B is a prison, short split, or probation permissible box.
 There are three victims (store clerk and two police officers) regardless of whether this is considered to be one event or two events (armed robbery as one; shooting of police as two).
 Armed robbery, APO w/ dangerous weapon, ADW, and PFCOV are violent crimes.
 Therefore, one of these offenses for each victim must be sentenced consecutively to one offense for each of the others.
-Both Master Grid 5B and Master Grid 6B offenses are prison only boxes.
-Master Grid 8B is a prison, short split, or probation permissible box.
-Armed robbery (operable firearm) and PFCOV are in Box 5B which has a prison range of 48 to 96 months.
-However, both offenses have a mandatory minimum of 60 months.
+Master Box 8B is a prison, short split, or probation permissible box.
+Armed robbery (operable firearm), APO while armed, and PFCOV are in Master Box 5B which has a prison range of 48 to 96 months.
+However, all these offenses have a mandatory minimum of 60 months.
 CPWL is not a crime of violence.

-The Court of Appeals instructs that a sentence should be given for each offense even though ultimately some of the above offenses will likely merge: ADW into APO w/ dangerous weapon and the two counts of PFCOV for the shooting of the police officers.
+The Court of Appeals instructs that a sentence should be given for each offense even though ultimately some of the above offenses will likely merge: ADW into APO w/ dangerous weapon and at least the two of the three counts of PFCOV for the shooting of the police officers.
 The possible sentencing options are as follows:

-Armed robbery (operable pistol) 60 96 months MM APO w/ dangerous weapon (officer 1) 24 66 months ADW (officer 1) 24 66 months APO w/ dangerous weapon (officer 2) 24 66 months ADW (officer 2) 24 66 months 3 counts PFCOV (one for each of the above) 60 96 months MM
+Armed robbery (operable pistol) 60 96 months MM APO w/ dangerous weapon (officer 1) 60 96 months MM ADW (officer 1) 24 66 months APO w/ dangerous weapon (officer 2) 60 96 months MM ADW (officer 2) 24 66 months 3 counts PFCOV (one for each of the above) 60 96 months MM